sachaCochin/Loader4Js/README.md

 ### Basic manipulations ###

-Some basic manipulations of the Loader4Js instance.
+Some basic manipulations of our Loader4Js instance.

 ```
 #!javascript